cloudydeno/deno-datadog_api/README.md

 You can also import specific parts of this module by starting with `client.ts` and adding specific APIs from `v1/`.
-This lets you skip downloading APIs you don't use.
+This lets you skip downloading APIs you don't plan on using.

 ```typescript
 // Assemble an API client manually